 Title: Inspecting plant or machinery for operational serviceability in the workplace Additional inform ation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learni hours 87
+Sector Subject Are eas 5.2 Building and Construction Availability for use e Shared unit Unit guided learni hours 87

-Title: Diagnosing faults in plant or machinery systems or components in the workplace plant or machinery systems or components in the Unit Number: L/616/4462 g outcome earner can: Interpret the given information relating to the work and resources when diagnosing faults in plant or machinery systems or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals and manufacturers' information. con nponents.
+Title: Diagnosing faults in plant or machinery systems or components in the workplace Unit Number: L/616/4462 Learning outcome The learner will be a Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when diagnosing faults in plant or machinery systems or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals and manufacturers' information. components.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with diagnosing faults in plant or machinery systems or components.
-2 Know how to comply with relevant legislation and official guidance when diagnosing faults in plant or machinery systems or components.
-2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. components.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with diagnosing faults in plant or machinery systems or components.
+2 Know how to relevant legis official guidar diagnosing fa machinery sys components. lation and nce when ults in plant or 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. woi diag mad 3 Maintain safe and healthy working practices when diagnosing faults in plant or machinery systems or components.
-3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when diagnosing faults in plant or machinery systems or components.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working pract diagnosing fai machinery sys components. ices when ults in plant or 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when diagnosing faults in plant or machinery systems or components.
 3.2 Comply with information relating to specific risks to health when diagnosing faults in plant or machinery systems or components.